-Our specially trained Family & Bereavement Support Team is made up of a Palliative Care Social Worker, Family Support Coordinator and Family & Bereavement Support Worker, along with a team of highly trained and supervised volunteers.
+Our specially trained Family and Bereavement Support Team is made up of a Palliative Care Social Worker, Family Support Coordinator and Family & Bereavement Support Worker, along with a team of highly trained and supervised volunteers.

 Who is the service for?

-One to One Bereavement Support
+One to One Support

 What kinds of things do people talk about?

 Different people talk about different things, it depends on their situation.
 There is no right or wrong subject to talk about.
 You might wish to talk about how you are feeling: guilt, regret, pain, relief, sadness, happiness and anger are just a few feelings you may experience before or after a death.
-Talking about them can help reduce their intensity and help you make sense of why you feel the way you do
+Talking about them can help reduce their intensity and help you make sense of why you feel the way you do.

 Make, Do and Mend Workshop

 Although we do not directly support children we can support parents and grandparents to support the children in their family circle.
-We also work very closely with Child Bereavement UK who hold drop-in sessions at St Mary’s Hospice Family Support Room on the 2nd Thursday of each month (9:30 a.m. to 11:30 a.m.)
+We also work very closely with Child Bereavement UK who hold drop-in sessions at St Mary’s Hospice, Family Support Room on the 2nd Thursday of each month (9:30 a.m. to 11:30 a.m.)

 How do I make contact?

 01229 580305 (when prompted select option 6).
 Ask for the Family Support Team.
 If you prefer, you can ask another health professional to refer you.